youtube/cobalt/starboard/doc/evergreen/cobalt_evergreen_overview.md

 ### Building Cobalt Evergreen Components

-Cobalt Evergreen requires that there are two separate build(`gyp`) configurations used due to the separation of the Cobalt core(`libcobalt.so`) and the platform-specific Starboard layer(`loader_app`).
-As a result, you will have to initiate a separate gyp process for each.
-This is required since the Cobalt core binary is built with the Google toolchain settings and the platform-specific Starboard layer is built with partner toolchain configurations.
+Cobalt Evergreen requires that there are two separate build configurations used due to the separation of the Cobalt core(`libcobalt.so`) and the platform-specific layers.
+As a result, you will have to run `gen gn` separately for each.
+This is required since the Cobalt core binary is built with the Google toolchain settings and the components in the platform-specific Starboard layer are built with partner toolchain configurations.

-Cobalt Evergreen is built by a separate gyp platform using the Google toolchain:
+Cobalt Evergreen is built by a separate GN platform using the Google toolchain.
+For example:

 ```
-$ cobalt/build/gn.py -p evergreen-arm-softfp -c qa
+$ gn gen out/evergreen-arm-softfp_qa --args="target_platform=\"evergreen-arm-softfp\" build_type=\"qa\" target_cpu=\"arm\" target_os=\"linux\" sb_api_version=14"
-$ ninja -C out/evergreen-arm-softfp_qa cobalt
+$ ninja -C out/evergreen-arm-softfp_qa cobalt_install
 ```

 Which produces a shared library `libcobalt.so` targeted for specific architecture, ABI and Starboard version.

-The gyp variable `sb_evergreen` is set to 1 when building `libcobalt.so`.
+The GN variable `sb_is_evergreen` is set to `true` when building `libcobalt.so`.

+Finally, note that these instructions are for producing a local build of `libcobalt.so`.
+For submissions to YTS and deployments to users' devices, an official release build of `libcobalt.so` should be downloaded from GitHub.

 The partner port of Starboard is built with the partner’s toolchain and is linked into the `loader_app` which knows how to dynamically load `libcobalt.so`, and the `crashpad_handler` which handles crashes.

 ```
-$ cobalt/build/gn.py -p <partner_port_name> -c qa
+$ gn gen out/<partner_port_name>_qa --args='target_platform="<partner_port_name>" build_type="qa" sb_api_version=14'
 $ ninja -C out/<partner_port_name>_qa loader_app crashpad_handler
 ```

-Partners should set `sb_evergreen_compatible` to 1 in their gyp platform config.
-DO NOT set the `sb_evergreen` to 1 in your platform-specific configuration as it is used only by Cobalt when building with the Google toolchain.
+Partners should set `sb_is_evergreen_compatible` to `true` in their GN platform config.
+DO NOT set the `sb_is_evergreen` to `true` in your platform-specific configuration as it is used only by Cobalt when building with the Google toolchain.

 Additionally, partners should install crash handlers as instructed in the [Installing Crash Handlers for Cobalt guide](../crash_handlers.md).